5h4d0wn1k/web-hardening-checker/README.md

 ---

-**Remember**: Always get explicit authorization before checking any website!
+**Remember**: Always implement web hardening recommendations on your websites!